Astros vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- Over their last 10 contests, the Astros were named underdogs twice and won each contest.
+- The Astros have been an underdog just two times in their last 10 contests and won both matchups.

-- In their previous 10 games with a total, the Astros and their opponents have combined to exceed the over/under on six occasions.
+- When it comes to the total, the Astros and their opponents are 6-3-1 in their previous 10 games.

-- The previous 10 Astros matchups have not had a spread set by bookmakers.
+- The last 10 Astros games have not had a spread posted by bookmakers.

 Astros Betting Records & Stats

-- The Astros have won in two of the four contests they have been named as odds-on underdogs this year.
+- The Astros have been victorious in two of the four contests they have been chosen as underdogs in this season.

-- Houston has played as an underdog of -105 or more twice this season and split those games.
+- Houston has not been a bigger underdog this season than the +115 moneyline set for this game.

-- The Astros have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.
+- The Astros have an implied victory probability of 46.5% according to the moneyline set for this matchup.

-- So far this season, Houston and its opponents have hit the over in 13 of its 20 games with a total.
+- Games involving Houston have gone over the total set by sportsbooks in 14 of 21 chances this season.

 - The Astros have yet play a game with a spread this season.